jobf/micromodhx/readme.md

 It's work in progress, but currently there are bindings for hashlink and javascript with enough functionality to read the mod file, extract instrument names, and render audio samples.

+There is also a gui app in the repo for playing back modules in real time.

 # test

 Clone the source